Bernard McGrath: Convictions and imprisonment

 In 2012, Interpol put out an extradition request for McGrath, who travelled from Sri Lanka to Christchurch.
 He appealed his extradition to Australia and continued to fight in the courts for two years.
 The New Zealand High Court finally dismissed the appeal and on 23 December 2014 he was extradited to Australia.

 As McGrath arrived in Australia, Brother Rodger Mount was deported from Papua New Guinea.
 He was arrested by Australian police on arrival, facing charges from four victims.

 On 16 May 2017, McGrath's fourth trial began in the District Court of New South Wales.
 He was arraigned before an expanded jury of 15 on an indictment containing 129 counts, principally of a sexual nature against 15 victims.
 Due to the high number of complainants, the trial was split into two.

 On 16 February 2018, McGrath was sentenced to 33 years' imprisonment for 64 offences against 12 boys at Kendall Grange.
 The second trial began in 2019 and he was sentenced to a further 29 years' imprisonment for offences against 15 boys at Kendall Grange.

 In her sentencing remarks, Judge Sarah Huggett said that she had "no doubt at all that systemic abuse of children at Kendall Grange was taking place during the period of McGrath's offending".
 Hugget also said: "I found the offender to be a most unpersuasive, manipulative and unconvincing witness" and "not a witness of truth".
 She added: "The undeniable fact remains that this offender knowingly engaged in a deliberate course of prolonged and serious sexual abuse.
 He completely disregarded and exploited the powerlessness and vulnerability of his victims for his own motivations.
 He appreciated the wrongfulness of his conduct and on many occasions used techniques to secure a victim's silence.
 The offender as an educated adult must have appreciated the harm at least his more serious offences were causing.
 Yet he acted with complete disregard for those inevitable consequences...it must be remembered that he committed so many offences upon 12 victims over many years.
 He was a predator and there was no sign he was stopping as he moved from one victim to the next."

 Cover-up

 The cover-up of McGrath's crimes began more than 20 years before he was finally arrested.
 In 1977, reports of McGrath's abuse of children reached Brother Brian O'Donnell, the head of the order in Sydney.
 At least one other brother, a teacher and several members of staff reported their concerns to O'Donnell.

 Following a short internal investigation and despite serious allegations of child sexual abuse, O'Donnell transferred McGrath to Kendall Grange in New South Wales.
 Like Marylands, Kendall Grange was a school for disadvantaged boys.
-In 1980, McGrath became headmaster of the school and buy his own admissions, his offending increased significantly.
+In 1980, McGrath became headmaster of the school and by his own admissions, his offending increased significantly.